 School first aid guidelines are meant to help our children

 Millions of children attend public schools every year.
 Statistically, there is a higher chance of accidents and injuries at school because of the number of active children together.
-Recess, gym, art, lunch or any other activity at the school offers the potential for minor cuts, scrapes, bruises or burns.
-Knowing this, its important for every school to have first aid guidelines and procedures in place so teachers, administrators can properly respond to a situation and the student is cared for in a safe and timely manner.
+Recess, gym, art, lunch, or any other activity at the school offers the potential for minor cuts, scrapes, bruises, or burns.
+Knowing this, it's important for every school to have first aid guidelines and procedures in place so teachers and administrators can properly respond to a situation and the student is cared for in a safe and timely manner.
 Below are 4 tips to help you formulate your plan.

 Administration, with the counsel of medical professionals, should create a plan

 Every layperson should be trained in basic first aid.
 School staff should strongly consider taking an approved first aid and CPR course.
 These skills will benefit them throughout life and can have a direct impact on their students.
-If every administrator, staff person and teacher receive proper training, they will be better prepared to respond properly to most first aid situations.
+If every administrator, staff person, and teacher receives proper training, they will be better prepared to respond properly to most first-aid situations.

 Provide tools and resources to carry out the first aid program

-Schools should not only encourage training, but provide the time, funds and facilities to ensure they are equipped.
+Schools should not only encourage training but also provide the time, funds, and facilities to ensure they are equipped.
 Having the right first aid supplies on hand is very important.
 Teachers only need a simple classroom first aid kit to manage most basic first aid situations.
-For a little over three dollars, each classroom can have a clear solid container that includes gauze, antiseptic wipes, bandages, gauze roll, gauze pads and a cold pack.
+For a little over three dollars, each classroom can have a clear solid container that includes gauze, antiseptic wipes, bandages, gauze roll, gauze pads, and a cold pack.